anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 -  remote node using cluster/virtual IP
 -  same node pod hairpin to itself using cluster/virtual IP

-It should be noted that :cite:t:`kubernetes-netperf` leverages :cite:t:`iperf` (both TCP and UDP modes) and :cite:t:`netperf`.
+It should be noted that :cite:p:`kubernetes-netperf` leverages :cite:p:`iperf` (both TCP and UDP modes) and :cite:p:`netperf`.

-At the time of writing, no KPI is defined in Anuket chapters which would have asked for an update of the default SLA proposed in :cite:t:`functest-kubernetes-benchmarking`.
+At the time of writing, no KPI is defined in Anuket chapters which would have asked for an update of the default SLA proposed in :cite:p:`functest-kubernetes-benchmarking`.

 Security testing
 ^^^^^^^^^^^^^^^^

 There are a couple of opensource tools that help securing the Kubernetes stack.
-Amongst them, :cite:t:`functest-kubernetes-security` offers two test cases based on :cite:t:`kube-hunter` and :cite:t:`kube-bench`.
+Amongst them, :cite:p:`functest-kubernetes-security` offers two test cases based on :cite:p:`kube-hunter` and :cite:p:`kube-bench`.

-:cite:t:`kube-hunter` hunts for security weaknesses in Kubernetes clusters and :cite:t:`kube-bench` checks whether Kubernetes is deployed securely by running the checks documented in the :cite:t:`cis-kubernetes-benchmark`.
+:cite:p:`kube-hunter` hunts for security weaknesses in Kubernetes clusters and :cite:p:`kube-bench` checks whether Kubernetes is deployed securely by running the checks documented in the :cite:p:`cis-kubernetes-benchmark`.

-:cite:t:`kube-hunter` classifies all vulnerabilities as low, medium, and high.
+:cite:p:`kube-hunter` classifies all vulnerabilities as low, medium, and high.
 In context of this conformance suite, all vulnerabilities are only printed for information.

-Here are the :cite:t:`vulnerability-categories` tagged as high by :cite:t:`kube-hunter`:
+Here are the :cite:p:`vulnerability-categories` tagged as high by :cite:p:`kube-hunter`:

 - ExposedSensitiveInterfacesTechnique
 - MountServicePrincipalTechnique